spree/spree/guides/src/content/user/products/product_properties.md

 ### Adding a Product Property

-Follow these steps to add a product Property.
+Follow these steps to add a Product Property.
 In this example, we are going to add a Property called "Country of Origin" with a value of "USA".

 1. Click the "Products" tab in your Admin Interface.
 2. Click "Properties".